The Problem with Painting a Brick House

 Advantages of Unpainted Brick

 Low Maintenance.
 Unpainted brick is surprisingly low maintenance.
 It's durable and doesn't peel or bubble, even in harsh weather; in fact, its "built-in" color actually develops an attractive patina as it ages.
 Once you put that paintbrush to the surface, however, you're committing yourself to regular repainting.
 Even if the idea doesn't faze you, think of its impact on curb appeal.
 When you eventually put your home on the market, many potential buyers will be turned off by the prospect of all that upkeep.

 Weather Resistance.
 Another advantage to just leaving your house exterior alone is the fact that bricks are made from a kiln-fired mixture of clay and shale, which is naturally porous.
-This quality allows brick walls to breathe, expelling moisture as your home goes through heavy rainstorms or wintry freeze-thaw cycles.
+This quality allows brick walls to breathe, expelling moisture as your home goes through rainstorms or freeze-thaw cycles.
 Painting, unless meticulously done with high quality, vapor-permeable masonry paint, tends to trap dampness and cause your bricks to crumble, often in as short a period as 5-10 years.
 The deterioration will be hidden beneath the paint, making it difficult to spot -- and treat -- in the early stages.

 Difficulty of Paint Removal.
 If you do go ahead and paint your home's outside brickwork, remember that you will be making a serious commitment.
 Should you change your mind, paint removal is costly and time-consuming.
 The necessary chemical treatments or sandblasting are very likely to damage the brick in the process.

 Alternatives to Painting Brick

 Are your brick walls looking unbearably dingy and drab?
 Why not try one of these alternatives to painting?
 It will be a lot less problematic in the long run.

 - Refresh the appearance of your exterior brick by pressure washing to remove dust and grime buildup.